Dalas121/Heir_2_The_Throne/README.md

 - free as many slaves as you can, and evacuate them into the underground

 S28 The Lost General (unassigned)
-- TBD difficulty, Rewards: TBD
+- TBD difficulty, Rewards: Bloodaxe (item)
-- troll whelp recruit reward?
-Troll shamans create fire; undead lionel is seeking the sceptre of fire?
+- use smoke as an environmental effect? "fallout" from dwarven fighting?

 S29 Knalga (unassigned)
 - TBD difficulty.
 Rewards: Dwarvish Fighter, Dwarvish Guardsman, Dwarvish Thunderer